 Due to the fact that almost each and every track reaches the top level, it does not make sense to speculate about the highlights of "Nightside Emanations".
 More important is that the album also captivates with a perfect flow.
 Complexity and directness are broadly balanced and the solo parts fit harmoniously into the overall concept.
 Remarkable is that Behexen keep up the tension until the end of the album.
 "Kiss of Our Dark Mother", the final track, shines with unholy invocations and a suspenseful construction as well.
 After starting with emotional tones, the intensity of the song grows rapidly.
 It leaves you disturbed and fascinated at the same time.
 However, the storm is over.
 You have survived.
 But I guess that you want to take this hellish trip again and again.

-The band's musical approach on this album leans much more towards an old-school Scandinavian death metal style mixed with some black metal aspects very reminiscent of Marduk and Watain.
+The band's musical approach on this album leans much more towards an old-school Beherit-like sound (although the production quality is nowhere near as raw as early Beherit) mixed with some black metal aspects very reminiscent of Marduk and Watain.
 These songs sound miles away from the raw and savage black metal that they initially began with.
-Nightside Emanations' production quality is much cleaner, though it'd be impossible to call this over-polished or over-produced, but it does give a flawless sound quality of being not too lo-fi yet it doesn't sound like one of the latest Behemoth albums either.
+Nightside Emanations' production quality is much cleaner, though it doesn't sound over-polished or digitally-produced.
+It does give a flawless sound quality of being not too lo-fi yet it doesn't sound like one of the latest Dark Funeral albums either.
 It's right in the middle when it comes to production quality.
 All of the instruments can be heard in the mix.
 Speaking of the instruments, the guitar tone is quite different, with much deeper distortion.
+No more chainsaw-sounding guitars!
 After listening to many songs from Behexen's back catalogue, it's obvious that these are not the same guitarists that played on any of the older albums or EPs.
-The riffs do not involve as much tremolo picking combined with fast, simplistic rhythm sections like any of the older songs.
-Instead of lots of tremolo picking we instead receive riffs played on a death metal guitar scale combined with power chords that are arpeggiated to bring forth that dark, sinister vibe within the music.
+The riffs do not involve tremolo picking combined with fast, simplistic rhythm sections like any of the older songs.
+Instead of lots of tremolo picking we hear riffs reminiscent of a lot of first-wave black metal bands combined with power chords that are arpeggiated to bring forth that dark, sinister atmosphere within the music.
 There's a lot of variation and diversity within these songs.
-Songs like Death's Black Light, Luciferian Will, and Wrathful Dragon Hau-Hra are fast and contain crushing heaviness whereas songs like Awaken Tiamat or Circle Me are much slower and melodic.
-Clearly the guitarists, Shatraug and Wraath, know how to mix it up yet keep their sound grounded.
+Songs like Death's Black Light, Luciferian Will, and Wrathful Dragon Hau-Hra are fast and contain crushing heaviness whereas songs like Awaken Tiamat or Circle Me are much more melodic.
+Clearly the guitarists, Shatraug and Wraath, know how to make the songwriting diverse.

 Regarding Hoath Torog's vocals, they may come as a surprise to fans who've only heard his screams on the first two albums of Behexen.
-His vocals are completely unpredictable throughout the album, switching between his professional, high-pitched screeches from the old days to deep-voiced growls to loud shouts of anger at times.
+His vocals are completely unpredictable throughout the album, switching between his professional, high-pitched screeches from the old days to deep-voiced growls to loud shouts.
+At times it seems like the deep voice of Mikko Aspa (of Clandestine Blaze and Deathspell Omega) might be an influence on Hoath's vocals.
 He initially began low, death metal-like growls on My Soul for His Glory, yet here he seems to have perfected this vocal style.

 Nightside Emanations manifests Behexen striving to perfect the musical turning point they had on My Soul for His Glory.
-This turning point was where Behexen began to move away from their primitive days of really harsh black metal.
-This album concentrates more on the atmosphere and the feeling behind the songs, which at times develops into something really sinister, such as the middle section on Kiss of Our Dark Mother.
-Songs like Wrathful Dragon Hau-Hra have very crushing riffs, yet it's as if the darkness that these musicians tried to formulate around this album shaped these riffs instead of extremely crushing riffs shaping a dark atmosphere.
+This turning point was where Behexen began to move away from their primitive days of raw black metal.
+This album concentrates more on the atmosphere behind the songs, which at times develops into something really sinister, such as the middle section on Kiss of Our Dark Mother.
+Songs like Wrathful Dragon Hau-Hra have fast, very crushing riffs, yet it's as if the darkness that these musicians tried to formulate around this album shaped these riffs instead of extremely crushing riffs shaping a dark atmosphere.
 The older material made the vehemence and aggression more obvious than the atmosphere conveyed.
-Behexen have their own sound here; something that doesn't sound like a rip-off of 5 other black metal bands.
-It's not an album that sounds too uninspired either.
+Behexen have their own sound here; something that doesn't sound like a rip-off of 3 other black metal bands.
+It's not an album that sounds too uninspired either, although there are a couple filler tracks in the last half of the album.
 The riffs sound fluent and flow together, as if written very quickly in a very spontaneous state of mind.
-Regardlessly, Behexen have once again made an authentic, intense album worth listening to for any black metal fan.
+Overall, Nightside Emanations is a black metal album worth checking out.

 Yes, we've all seen it before – a once incredible band takes a nosedive in quality and proves itself unable to recover, settling for a level somewhere just above average.
 Behexen has a history of releasing their albums with a most moderate pace – an even one, but frustratingly slow for the zealous fan.
 However, aside from the incredible EP set from 2008, titled "From the Devil's Chalice", every single one released after I was introduced to this band has been remarkably disappointing.
 "My Soul For His Glory" was painfully forgettable and unexciting, if ultimately well crafted and enjoyable.
 It was followed by the lacklustre Satanic Warmaster split, which might've foreshadowed a future direction similar to Sargeist of the same era – very melodic, even excessively so – and while a part of me was satisfied that the following full-length was innocent of excess sappiness, ultimately the result was perhaps even more dissatisfying.
 "Nightside Emanations" is completely unmoving and without merit apart from a small portion of greatness.